API Reference

 get_frame_names(exclude_fixed=True)

-Returns all frame names in the chain in traversal order.
+Returns all frame names in traversal order.

 Return type: